KeithIMyers/chromiumos-docs/fuzzing.md

 The target audience for this document are developers in Chrome OS who work on packages.
-It explains how to write a fuzz test target for a package, which will then be automatically picked up and run regularly by libfuzzer.
+It explains how to write a fuzz test target for a package, which will then be automatically picked up and run regularly by ClusterFuzz.
 It assumes some basic familiarity with the Chrome OS development environment.

 [TOC]